What is Field Organizing?

 PhonesUsing phones for voter contact is a great way to replicate the one-on-one connection of canvassing for a much lower cost.
 Phone calling allows a campaign to contact large groups of voters in a relatively small amount of time, and can easily be used to contact supporters for event and volunteer recruitment, as well as contacting the public for voter identification, persuasion, and turnout.
 After calculating the amount of phone calls that will need to be made in order to achieve your voter contact goals, you’ll be able to determine the most efficient and effective way for them to be executed.
 You may opt for a paid service to do live calls or robocalls, or a volunteer program that uses traditional phone banking or a predictive dialer.

-Using a paid call tool or vendor is the fastest and most reliable way to ensure that the amount of calls you need will be made.
+Using a paid call tool or vendor, like NGP VAN, is the fastest and most reliable way to ensure that the amount of calls you need will be made.
 Volunteer phone banks are the cheapest way to make calls and provide the most personal approach, but are also labor intensive and less reliable.
 Often campaigns will use a combination of methods to ensure that their call goals are reached.